 What else can I use my dental insurance for?

-Normally, most of the dental insurance policies in Singapore cover common or elective dental treatments like:
+Normally, most of the dental insurance policies in Singapore cover common or elective dental treatments like:- Check up

 Most of Singapore's dental insurance plans do not fully cover procedures that are not considered non-essential or elective, such as orthodontics and fixed restorations like crowns under aesthetic treatments.